What is a Zero Trust Network?

 - Data breaches: By assuming that all devices, users, and services are untrusted, zero trust networks reduce the risk of data breaches and other security incidents.

-- Insider threats: Zero trust networks minimize the risk of insider threats by granting users only the minimum access necessary to perform their specific functions.
+- Insider threats: Zero trust minimizes the risk of insider threats by granting users only the minimum access necessary to perform their specific functions.

 - Cyber-attacks: By verifying the identity and security posture of all devices and users in real-time, zero trust networks make it more difficult for attackers to access sensitive information.

 Want to secure your network like never before?
-Look no further than Portnox zero trust network!
+Look no further than Portnox zero trust!
 This innovative security solution verifies the identity of every device and user before granting access, segmenting your network into secure zones, and implementing multi-factor authentication.

 Here's the process in a nutshell: